vitorm04/docs.pt-br/docs/framework/wcf/samples/knownassemblyattribute.md

    }
 ```

- A biblioteca de tipos usados nesta amostra é mostrada no exemplo a seguir.
+ A biblioteca de tipos usados neste exemplo é mostrada no exemplo a seguir.

 ```csharp
  [DataContract]